 - 1 teaspoon salt

-- Dump the flour, salt and sugar in a food processor and give it a few pulses to mix things up.
+- Measure the flour and salt into the bowl of a food processor and give it a few pulses to mix.

 Simple Vanilla Ice Cream